mandeepairborne/samweb/content/_index.md

 ### Favicon

-Files named `favicon.png` and `apple-touch-icon.png` are used as favicon and apple touch icon respectively.
-For animated favicon you can use APNG with `png` file extension.
+Files named `favicon.png` and `apple-touch-icon.png` are used as favicon and Apple Touch Icon respectively.
+For animated favicon you can use APNG with the `png` file extension.

 ## In the Wild